Everything you need to know about cooking with lemon. Variations, buying tips, how to store them, and nutrition information.

 - Meyer: Crossed with oranges, this variety is slightly orange and a little sweeter than others.

-Lemons should be shiny, yellow, and free from nicks and cuts.
-They should give a just a little when pressed.
+When buying lemons at the grocery, look for fruits that are shiny, yellow, and free from nicks and cuts.
+They should give just a little when pressed.

 How to Store Lemons